 Today’s Reading: John 15:18-16:4; Psalm 59 & 61

-There were several moments when I felt like I was at the Summer Olympics, which was great because I love watching the Olympics and am looking forward to next weekend’s opening ceremony.
-I plan to watch as much of the Olympics as my schedule allows.
+There were several moments at the track meet when I felt like I was at the Summer Olympics, which I look forward to every four years.
 I love to hear the stories of the athletes and then watch as their journey of hard work and dedication becomes the reality of a medal around their neck.
 I especially love the moment when an athlete throws their arms in the arm, looks to the sky and has a moment of praising the God who has been with them on their journey.
-Athlete after athlete have stood at a microphone and given glory to Jesus for what their body and mind were able to accomplish.
+Athlete after athlete has stood at a microphone and given glory to Jesus for what their body and mind were able to accomplish.

 In that moment, the world is cheering them on but we also know the reality that the cheering will soon cease.
 The patience with those who use their Olympic platform to glorify God runs out and many criticize the athlete, looking for holes in their faith – hoping for the moment when this follower of Christ will mess up.
 They will pull their support of the athlete, just as millions pulled their support of Chick-fil-A when its owner stood for the Christian values on which his business is built, and just as many pulled their support of Hobby Lobby when they stood for the right to life for the unborn.